 9. Being a Hippo

 This is a fun exercise.
 Open your mouth as much wide as you can and sound ‘aaahhhhhh’ for 20 seconds.
-Doing this only once is enough.
+Doing this only once is enough, but multiple times a day.

 10. Sharp Breathing Through Nose